hhru/api/docs_eng/employer_vacancies_accept_kids.md

 <a name="accept-kids"></a>
 # Indication that the vacancy is available for applicants from 14 years

+Post of vacancies for applicants from 14 years old is allowed only on the territory of Russian Federation.

+By default, only confirmed Russian employers have permissions to post such vacancies.
 To obtain permission to post vacancy for applicants from 14 years old, contact your personal manager.

 ## Vacancy posting